✦ Scandinavian-inspired design, curated for modern living

 Vellgoo 100 Pint Energy Star Dehumidifier with Pump

-The Vellgoo 100 Pint Energy Star Dehumidifier is perfect for large spaces up to 5,000 sq. ft., ensuring ideal moisture control.
-It removes up to 100 pints of moisture daily, even in extreme conditions.
-You’ll appreciate its energy efficiency, cutting costs by up to 50% compared to typical units.
-With multiple drainage options, including a built-in pump, you can easily manage water removal.
+The Vellgoo 100 Pint Energy Star Dehumidifier is perfect for large spaces up to 5,000 sq. ft., helping support steady moisture control.
+It removes up to 100 pints of moisture daily, even in demanding conditions.
+You’ll appreciate its energy efficiency, with the listed claim of cutting costs by up to 50% compared to typical units.
+With multiple drainage options, including a built-in pump, you can manage water removal more easily.
 The user-friendly design features real-time humidity readings and a 24-hour timer.
-Plus, with a 1-year warranty and 24/7 support, you can trust this unit to keep your space dry and comfortable for years to come.
+Plus, with a 1-year warranty and 24/7 support, this unit is designed to keep your space dry and comfortable over time.

 Best For: Homeowners with large spaces or specific moisture issues, such as basements, bathrooms, and garages.